9001/copyparty/README.md

   * `^up, ^down` jump paragraphs

-## tree-mode
+## navpane

-by default there's a breadcrumbs path; you can replace this with a tree-browser sidebar thing by clicking the `🌲` or pressing the `B` hotkey
+by default there's a breadcrumbs path; you can replace this with a navpane (tree-browser sidebar thing) by clicking the `🌲` or pressing the `B` hotkey

 click `[-]` and `[+]` (or hotkeys `A`/`D`) to adjust the size, and the `[a]` toggles if the tree should widen dynamically as you go deeper or stay fixed-size